JimBenna/nft-rulesets/README.md

 5. Create an archive files of the selected countries and store them on disk.
 6. All steps are well logged and described.

-## Future evolutions.
+## Future evolutions. :gear:
-:gear: As mentioned the script is in his first stage.
-It hasn't reached a valid number.
-It's just a working file.
+The script is at his first stage.
+It hasn't reached a number to be considered as **stable** enough.

-In a near future I plan to add the following features.
+In a near future I plan to add some new features, like the following ones :
 * Taking in consideration the parameters defined in a configuration file.
 * Taking in consideration command line arguments
 * Setup the nft rules.